 You may also be given the opportunity to add information to the files an organisation or government department has about you, as a way of completing the picture, and making sure that your voice is included.

-In the case of other people’s records, e.g. a sibling, it is possible to access those parts of the file that contain information about you.
+In the case of other people’s records, for example a sister or brother or a parent, you can access those parts of the file that contain information about you.
 You might find that your access to some information in the records (yours and other people’s files) is restricted, because of the interpretation of privacy or freedom of information legislation.
-Usually, it is information about ‘third parties’ which is exempted.
+Usually, it is information about ‘third parties’ – meaning people other than yourself – which you may not be permitted to see.

 Many people have found that the experience of accessing your records has a significant emotional impact, bringing up feelings of anger, hurt, fear, but also sometimes feelings of nostalgia or relief.
 The search for your records can be complicated and frustrating – but there are many different organisations that can help you find out information about your time in ‘care’, locate and access any personal files that might exist, and give you support throughout the process.

 If you are not sure where to start your search for records, or you want some support through the process, we suggest you get in touch with an organisation who can help.
-See Find & Connect Support Services for a list of support services.
+See Find & Connect Support Services.
 There is support available for care leavers searching for family or wanting to meet and share stories with others with whom you were in ‘care’.
 Some support groups also advocate on behalf of ‘care’ leavers or provide counselling.

 If you were a state ward (or ‘ward of state’), it is likely that the state government has some wardship records relating to your time in ‘care’.
 Various documents were generated in the process through which a child was deemed to be a ward of state, including court records, police records and departmental records.